-Sony Bravia 8 II - Sony's best OLED yet?
+Is the Sony Bravia 8 II the best OLED in 2025?
+Hands-on Review

 The 55" Bravia 8 II has an RRP of £2,500, considerably lower than the £3,000 launch price of the 55" A95L.
 The 65" version of the Bravia 8 II is set to launch at £3,000, lower than the 65" LG G5 which has an RRP of £3,299.